 There’s a lot to talk about this one — unfortunately, most of the conversation involves saying “ugh.”
 While Daenerys gives a speech to the people of Slaver’s Bay that sounds like something out of a George W. Bush Iraq War pep rally; that makes sense in retrospect, but at the time it lacked the context required to properly make the point.
 And rather infamously, Jaime and Cersei Lannister … well, it’s never been firmly established what happens between them.
 It sure looked like rape, though cast and crew alike deny that was their intent.
 Even if you give them the benefit of the doubt, which I’m inclined to do — at no point does either character discuss the scene as an assault again, while Sansa’s experiences are referred to repeatedly and carefully — it’s hard to draw a different conclusion than “Folks, you fucked up.”

 70. “Oathkeeper” (Season 4, Episode 4)

 I’ll give them this: The slave revolt that ends with House Targaryen’s black flag flying over Meereen is pretty tight.
-But the rest of this episode feels strangely slapdash: the lack of follow-up to the bizarre Jaime-Cersei scene in “Breaker of Chains”; Sansa’s wholehearted trust of Littlefinger, a guy who’d recently murdered a man in front of her; and the gruesome reign of rape and murder by Night’s Watch mutineers at Craster’s Keep, as close to gratuitous as this show’s violence has ever gotten.
+But the rest of this episode feels strangely slapdash: the lack of follow-up to the bizarre Jaime-Cersei scene in “Breaker of Chains”; Sansa’s wholehearted trust of Littlefinger, a guy who’d recently murdered a man in front of her; and the gruesome reign of rape and murder by Night’s Watch mutineers at Craster’s Keep, as close to unendurable as this show’s violence has ever gotten.

 69. “Mhysa” (Season 3, Episode 10)

 For all of its highs, like the heartbreaking (and arrow-shooting) farewell between Jon Snow and his wildling girlfriend, Ygritte, and lows, like poor Arya’s stomach-turning glimpse of her dead brother Robb’s desecrated corpse, this season finale had some out-and-out belly flops, most notably Daenerys’s awkwardly contextualized white-savior crowdsurfing on a sea of grateful brown-skinned extras.
 Again, later events in season eight proved this to be a critique rather than an endorsement, but even viewers favorably inclined to the show’s approach found the image too fraught to serve as a kicker for a season finale.

 68. “A Man Without Honor” (Season 2, Episode 7)